samy35135/openScadScriptAnalyzerDev/README.md

 	$ sudo docker run -d -p 27017:27017 --name mongodb jiyoungparkkim/mongodb_base:0.1 mongod

-	be aware if your mongo already run on your machine, you maybe have to stop it.
+Be aware if your mongo already run on your machine, you maybe have to stop it.

 Start server